Learn 2... Swim

 Why does my child swim in such a small area?

-Within our Learn 2 Swim programme we are aiming to achieve good technique across shorter distances decreasing the chances of picking up bad habits across a further distance.
+Within our Learn 2 Swim programme we are aiming to achieve good technique across shorter distances decreasing the chances of picking up bad habits and poor technique .
 Teachers within this smaller area are able to see all children and keep full control of the class, while giving essential on-going corrections.
 Children also benefit from repetition, improved instruction, ability to hear and see clear demonstrations and progress distance gradually.

 My class has been cancelled will I get a refund?

-If this has been a scheduled closure of facility and notice has been given no. In the event of a closure where we are unable to give you sufficient notice a refund for that lesson will be deducted from your next monthly payment.
+If this has been a scheduled closure of facility and notice has been given no refund will be permitted as per your terms and conditions.
+In the event of a closure where we are unable to give you sufficient notice a refund for that lesson will be deducted from your next monthly payment.

 As part of our Learn 2 Direct Debit system this provides each user with a minimum of 45 lessons per year although we run 50 weeks of the year (ultimately giving 4-5 free lessons).